qrdlgit/misc/vouch.md

 1. David is telling the truth, but some combination of the following
    1. He misunderstood / misjudged some of his sources
-   2. Some of his sources are confabulating, but not purposely and misunderstood what they saw
+   2. Some of his sources are confabulating, but not purposely and misunderstood what they know/saw
    3. Some of his sources are purposely confabulating for reasons of
       1. Supporting their reputations or others in ufology
       2. trying to undermine trust in government, whether criminal conspiracy or just individual actions